 - This route crosses 15 state lands, compared to three crossings of state lands for the proposed route; - Transco engineers flew the length of the Susquehanna River as it borders Lancaster County, Pennsylvania and were unable to find a suitable location to install the pipeline across the river using HDD.
-A crossing of the Susquehanna River in Lancaster County would be necessary for this alternative to interconnect with the southern endpoint for the Project on the Transco Mainline system; - The route is in proximity to Harrisburg and Hershey, Pennsylvania, resulting in increased impacts on residential and other developed areas; - The route is in proximity to the Three Mile Island Nuclear Generating Station in Dauphin County, Pennsylvania; and

-• The alternative would require an additional 25,000 hp at proposed Compressor Station 610.
+A crossing of the Susquehanna River in Lancaster County would be necessary for this alternative to interconnect with the southern endpoint for the Project on the Transco Mainline system; - The route is in proximity to Harrisburg and Hershey, Pennsylvania, resulting in increased impacts on residential and other developed areas; - The route is in proximity to the Three Mile Island Nuclear Generating Station in Dauphin County, Pennsylvania; and - The alternative would require an additional 25,000 hp at proposed Compressor Station 610.

-7.0 COLUMBIA COUNTY SPECIFIC ROUTE ALTERNATIVES
+7.0 LEBANON COUNTY SPECIFIC ROUTE ALTERNATIVES

-As part of developing the proposed pipeline route for the Project, Transco considered four-five minor alignment alternatives for the Project in Columbia County.
+As part of developing the proposed pipeline route for the Project, Transco considered six minor alignment alternatives for the Project in Lebanon County.
 Minor route alternatives have been developed in response to comments received from landowners, stakeholders, or to attempt to avoid or minimize impacts to sensitive resources.
 Identification and evaluation of minor route alternatives has been on-going since the inception of the Project.
+Options for co-location has been reviewed on an ongoing basis (see Appendix P-3 for additional information on co-located areas).
 Alternatives were developed as they arose during the development phase of the Project, therefore alternative numbering is not sequential per county.
 Furthermore, mileposts may have changed and should only be considered reference points as they may not be reflective of the current Project alignment.